Eight clubs in the Longford parish (traditionally Templemichael parish) won key titles over the years:

 Longford Rovers played in the 1924 and 1925 Junior League-Championship and another Longford team took their place in Junior after they won the 1924 Junior League-Championship beating Clondra in the final by 2-2 to 0-1.
 (There was no knockout Junior competition, so Junior League-Championship which was played on league basis, was referred to as Junior Competition or Junior Championship).
 Other references to Longford Rovers include vs Drumlish in the 1st round of the Senior League-Championship in October 1925 and vs Ballinamuck 98’s in Junior League-Championship on Sunday 18th April 1926, which resulted in a walkover for Ballinamuck when the Longford team arrived too late.
 Last recorded game by Longford Rovers was a drawn game vs Colmcille in Junior competition in 1930.
 Last reference to the club was in March 1931.

-Young Grattans or Grattan Óg was formed in July 1933 and took its name from the old Ballymacormack Grattans club formed back in 1890.
-Ballymacormack Grattans vanished after the unfinished 1891 Championship and there is no evidence of any Grattans club in official competition for over 40 years thereafter.
+Young Grattans or Grattan Óg was initially formed as Young Grattans in July 1933 and took its name from the old Ballymacormack Grattans club which was formed back in 1890.
+Ballymacormack Grattans vanished after the unfinished 1891 Championship and there is no evidence of any Grattans club in official competition for some years thereafter.
 In July 1933 a notice appeared in the local newspaper ( Source) announcing the formation of the ‘Young Grattans’ club.
 It stated that “This is a newly formed club and takes its name from the old Ballymacormack Grattans who over thirty years ago were one of the foremost clubs in the county”.
-However the new club never actually materialised and Young Grattans was not found in any official competition throughout the 1930’s or 1940’s.
-The club finally appears in official competition in 1950 but lapses in early 1954 after failing to fulfill Junior League fixtures due to the impact of emigration, and the club remained inactive until 1980.
-The Grattans club was reformed in 1980 as Young Grattans.
-The Irish version ‘Grattan Óg‘ is also used interchangeably with Young Grattans.
+However the new club never actually materialised and Young Grattans is not found in any adult competition throughout the 1930’s or 1940’s.
+The club finally appears in Junior competition in 1950 as Ballymacormack Young Grattans but lapses in early 1954 after failing to fulfill Junior League fixtures due to the impact of emigration.
+The club remained inactive until 1980 when it was revived as Young Grattans.
+The Irish version ‘Grattan Óg‘ has also used interchangeably as the club name since around 1982.

-Longford Slashers was formed on 4th January 1954 when Longford Wanderers and Whiterock Slashers clubs united to form the Longford Slashers club ( Source) (💻 Club History).
+Longford Slashers was formed on 4th January 1954 when Longford Wanderers and Whiterock Slashers merged to form a new club ( Source) (💻 Club History).
 The fortunes of Longford Wanderers and Whiterock Slashers were divergent by the end of 1953, with Whiterock having been promoted to senior grade for the 1954 season, while Wanderers had struggled at Senior and had slipped down to Junior grade for the 1954 season.
 Whiterock Slashers invited representatives of the Longford Wanderers club to their AGM in January 1954 ahead of the start of the new season, and both clubs agreed to unite to form the Longford Slashers club (using a name from each club to form the new name).
-Both Whiterock Slashers and Longford Wanderers had won various Championship titles prior to the formation of Longford Slashers, hence the titles of Whiterock Slashers and Longford Wanderers are (and have consistently always been prior to our research) kept separate from those of Longford Slashers in the roll of honour and titles count.
-Longford Slashers went on to become the most successful club in Longford GAA history and has won 16 Senior Football Championships and 12 Senior Hurling Champions since the club was formed in 1954.
+Both Whiterock Slashers and Longford Wanderers had won various Championship titles prior to the formation of Longford Slashers, hence the old titles of Whiterock Slashers and Longford Wanderers are kept separate (and have consistently been separate prior to our research) from those of Longford Slashers in rolls of honour.
+Longford Slashers went on to become the most successful club in Longford GAA history and has won 16 Senior Football Championships and 12 Senior Hurling Championships since the club was formed in 1954.

-Shroid Slashers was formed in November 1957 as a revival of the Whiterock Slashers club in the area.
-While you might assume that Whiterock Slashers vanished when Longford Slashers was formed in 1954, that was not exactly the case (it’s complicated!!!).
+Shroid Slashers was formed on 11th November 1958 as the revival of the Whiterock Slashers club in the area.
+On 19th November 1958 the following officers were elected: President = Fr.
+F O’Reilly, Chairman = Michael Killemeade, Secretary = Paddy Donovan, Treasurer = Thomas Lenihan, Captain = Mick Gannon, Vice-Captain = Charlie Flynn.
+Initially announced as Whiterock Slashers, the club name was quickly confirmed as Shroid Slashers.
+While you might assume that Whiterock Slashers vanished when Longford Slashers was formed in 1954 by the merging of Longford Wanderers and Whiterock Slashers, that was not exactly the case (it’s complicated!!!).
 As Whiterock and Wanderers were finalising the merger to form the new Longford Slashers club, some officials within the Whiterock club got cold feet, and decided post the affiliation of Longford Slashers in 1954 that they wanted to maintain a separate club in the Whiterock area.
-They therefore affiliated a new Whiterock Slashers club that year (Whiterock Slashers 2.0), minus the players and officials who had opted to transfer to the new Longford Slashers club.
+They therefore also affiliated the Whiterock Slashers club that year too (Whiterock Slashers 2.0), minus a great many players and officials who had opted to transfer to the new Longford Slashers club.
 Hence a club remained in the Whiterock area even after the formation of Longford Slashers.
-In the years that followed, Whiterock Slashers 2.0 struggled with numbers and had a temporary amalgamation with Killoe (as Killoe Slashers) in 1955 & 1956 before lapsing once the amalgamation was dissolved in January 1957.
-In November 1958 an attempt was made to restart GAA in the area and the Shroid Slashers club was formed as a revival of the Whiterock Slashers club.
-While the origin story of Shroid Slashers is that of a revival of the Whiterock Slashers club, the complex way in which the post-merger version of Whiterock Slashers was created in 1954 makes it difficult to draw a straight line between Whiterock titles (all of which predate the Longford Slashers formation) and the later Shroid Slashers titles.
-Longford Slashers for their part have always maintained that their club was formed via the merging of Longford Wanderers and Whiterock Slashers, and they do not assume the titles of either previous club in their own roll of honour.
-We keep the titles of Whiterock Slashers and Shroid Slashers separate in the title count (as had been done prior to our research) because the entity created post the merger is not the same club that won the titles prior to the merger.
-The Shroid Slashers club itself ceased activity during the 2019 season.
+In the years that followed, Whiterock Slashers struggled with numbers and had a temporary amalgamation with Killoe (as Killoe Slashers) in 1955 & 1956 before lapsing once the amalgamation was dissolved in January 1957.
+In November 1958 an attempt was made to restart GAA in the area and the Shroid Slashers club was formed as the successor to the Whiterock Slashers club.
+While the origin story of Shroid Slashers is that of the Whiterock Slashers club, the complex context around the Whiterock Slashers club post the Longford Slashers formation means more scrutiny was required to associate the Whiterock titles pre 1954 with later Shroid Slashers titles.
+Longford Slashers for their part have always maintained that their club was formed by the merger of Longford Wanderers and Whiterock Slashers, and the club does not assume the old titles of either constituent club in their own roll of honour.
+The final assessment shows that while much of the Whiterock Slashers club was dissolved into the newly formed Longford Slashers club in 1954, some of the original club was retained and revived in the area as Whiterock Slashers and later as Shroid Slashers.
+Hence the titles of Whiterock and Shroid share a common club unit, albeit via a slightly complicated narrative.
+The Shroid Slashers club ceased activity during the 2019 season.

-All of these allocations are consistent with title allocations prior to our research in 2014.
+All above allocations are consistent with title allocations prior to our research in 2014.

 (Note 1: It was assumed previously that Longford Shamrocks, who played in the 1891 Championship, had won the 1896 Senior Football Championship.
 However the published evidence showed this was not a championship competition – it was a one-off game, and there was no Senior Championship competition held in 1896).